Ukrainian Association of Amateur Football

 The Association of Amateur Football of Ukraine (Асоціація аматорського футболу України, AAFU) is a sports organization that administers national competitions of association football among amateur and children teams.
 AAFU is a collective member of the Football Federation of Ukraine.

+Historic outlook

-It was established 2 March 1998 and under the association agreement between the Football Federation of Ukraine and the Association, it is authorized to organize the All-Ukrainian National Football Championship and Cup tournaments amongst amateur football teams.
-The football championship is considered the fourth level of national competition and is the premier competitions for amateur clubs (professionally non-licensed).
-Current head (formerly presidential post) of the AAFU is Oleksandr Kadenko.
+It was established on 2 March 1998 and, under the association agreement between the Football Federation of Ukraine and the Association, it is authorized to organize the All-Ukrainian National Football Championship and Cup tournaments amongst amateur football teams.
+The football championship is considered the fourth level of national competition and is the premier competition for amateur clubs (professionally non-licensed).
+The current head (formerly presidential post) of the AAFU is Oleksandr Kadenko.

+In April of 2026, it was announced that starting from the 2027–28 season, the AAFU competitions would be reorganized, and along with the Professional Football League of Ukraine, the Second League would form the third tier of football competitions.

 Amateur Championship

-The competitions has taken place since 1964.
-Previously the competitions were administered directly by one of the Football Federation of Ukraine committees'.
-Since 1998 the championship is being organized by the Ukrainian Amateur Football Association.
+The competitions have taken place since 1964 as part of the broader Soviet "KFK competitions", which were republican level championships for all union republics of the Soviet Union.
+After the dissolution of the Soviet Union, for a short period, competitions continued under a familiar format.
+Eventually, it was decided to form a separate administrative entity.
+Previously, the competitions were administered directly by one of the Football Federation of Ukraine committees.
+Since 1998, the championship has been organized by the Ukrainian Amateur Football Association.

 The AAFU teams at the UEFA Regions' Cup

 In 1999–2015, AAFU used to provide a team for UEFA Regions' Cup.
 It was usually a champion of the championship, but there were some exclusions to the rule.
 The teams did not represent any region in Ukraine, but rather represented Ukrainian amateur football in general.

 Teams that represented Ukraine at the Regions Cup: